DannieBGoode/opensx70/_posts/2018/03/2018-03-01-Maquinas-de-outros-Tempos.md

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/03/maquinas-de-outros-tempos-01.jpg)

 I got an awesome gift on the mail today, four awesome SX70s to experiment that have been donated to the project by Pedro Viterbo od Maquinas de outros Tempos in Portugal.
-It is nice to brick and mortar stores that sell film and cameras.
+It is nice to brick and mortar store that sell film and cameras.
+They also develop film and scan on their own.

 I also must admit that I had sin and bought from Pedro a couple of Belair Instax backs.
 It is a while that I have been looking to modify a Land camera, making it manual and adapting an Instax wide back.
 But that is another story altogether.